solaeus/dust/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Rust Version](https://img.shields.io/badge/rust-1.90.0--nightly-orange?logo=rust)](https://www.rust-lang.org/)

-High-performance programming language with a focus on correctness, speed and ease of use.
+**High-performance programming language focused on correctness, speed, and ease of use.**

-Dust compiles from source code to a register-based bytecode that can be efficiently JIT-compiled to highly optimized machine code.
-The bytecode compiler enforces static typing, has no null or undefined values and emits helpful errors that guide the user to the correct syntax.
-Compiling to a 64-bit encoded bytecode in a single pass before JIT compilation allows powerful optimizations for runtime performance while also delivering a fast startup time.
-Dust is designed to combine the best features of register-based virtual machines, JIT compilation and static typing to deliver a language that never compromises on correctness or speed while remaining delightfully easy to read and write.
+Dust enforces static typing, has no null or undefined values, and emits helpful errors that guide users to correct syntax.
+Compiling to 64-bit encoded bytecode in a single pass before JIT compilation enables powerful runtime optimizations and fast startup times.
+Dust is designed to combine the best features of register-based virtual machines, JIT compilation, and static typing to deliver a language that never compromises on correctness or speed while remaining delightfully easy to read and write.

 ```rust
 // An interactive "Hello, world" using Dust's built-in I/O functions